orstavik/JoiComponents/book/chapter2/HowTo_attributeChangedCallback.md

 After this callback, the browser presents `your name is: the Terrible, Ivan`.

 ## Why `static get observedAttributes()`?
+Or rather, why not trigger an `attributeChangedCallback(...)` for all attributes, always?

 When you make a custom element, you most often need only observe a few custom attributes.
 But, HTML elements has many attributes.
 Some of these attributes such as `style` can change value quite often.
 So, if all attribute changes of custom elements